 The Company has determined that its chief executive officer is the chief operating decision maker (the "CODM").
-The chief executive officer reviews financial information presented on a consolidated basis for purposes of assessing performance and making decisions on how to allocate resources.
+The chief executive officer reviews financial information presented on a consolidated basis for purposes of assessing performance and making decisions the allocation of resources.